 SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low 35.
 That NIRC and DITRDC collaboratively: Work with National Archives (NAA) to develop a retention schedule and coordinate the delivery of solutions for records and archiving.
-Develop a concept design for appropriate, purpose-built facilities (air-conditioned and with moisture control) to sustain the life of records, artworks, documents etc. Finalise a records digitisation plan.
-DITRDC support funding proposals for the construction of purpose-built record storage facilities. М 36.
-That DITRDC and NIRC undertake a review of the Statutory Appointments system to: Establish improved working and management reporting arrangements.
-Include consideration of more delegation of authority by the Minister to the General Manager for non-judicial appointments. \$47F М 37.
-That DITRDC and NIRC jointly conduct a review of the terms of the Service Delivery Agreement to ensure resource capacity, fairness of requirements as well as providing adequate services to the community. Н 6.3 FINANCIAL SUSTAINABIL ТҮ Recent Financial Performance 38.
+Develop a concept design for appropriate, purpose-built facilities (air-conditioned and with moisture control) to sustain the life of records, artworks, documents etc. М Finalise a records digitisation plan.
+DITRDC support funding proposals for the construction of purpose-built record storage facilities.
+36. That DITRDC and NIRC undertake a review of the Statutory Appointments system to: Establish improved working and management reporting arrangements.
+Include consideration of more delegation of authority by the Minister to the General Manager for non-judicial appointments. М Clarify that statutory appointed staff report directly to the General Manager (or delegate) to remove any confusion as to their accountability.
+37. That DITRDC and NIRC jointly conduct a review of the terms of the Service Delivery Agreement to ensure resource capacity, fairness of requirements as well as providing adequate services to the community. н 6.3 FINANCIAL SUSTAINABIL ITY Recent Financial Performance 38.
 That a strategic long-term (and funded) plan for the Island be developed in partnership between NIRC and the Commonwealth, with a focus on practical implementation and with the responsibilities of each party clearly outlined. Н

 SECTION REFERENCE RECOMMENDATIONS PRIORITY VH - Very High H - High M - Medium L - Low 39.
 That NIRC and the Commonwealth consider the appropriateness of the infrastructure and service responsibilities of NIRC and make necessary adjustments to enhance its financial sustainability moving forward, with reference given to the outcomes of this Audit. Н 40.
 That NIRC enhance its asset management practices and project management capabilities to meet its ongoing needs once any adjusted structure and/or responsibilities for the organisation are known. М Long Term Financial Forecasts 41.
 That a long-term financial plan for NIRC be developed inclusive of all the capital projects and changes in operating practices required to meet NIRC's compliance and service obligations and to address legacy issues.
-VH - 42.
-That the true financial position of NIRC inclusive of necessary capital projects and operational adjustments be considered when evaluating what infrastructure and service responsibilities are retained by NIRC and in establishing the financial assistance grant that is required from the Commonwealth. Н Revenue Raising Ability & Sustainability 43.
-That NIRC continue to levy rates on rateable assessments using a combination of a base charge and a rate in the dollar. Н 44.
-That NIRC consider the benefits and costs of requesting fresh valuations to be undertaken to ensure that land valuations appropriately reflect easements and other encumbrances (including useability) based on a combination of desktop analysis and on-ground assessment of land parcels. М 45.
+VH 42.
+That the true financial position of NIRC inclusive of necessary capital projects and operational adjustments be considered when evaluating what infrastructure and service responsibilities are retained by NIRC and in establishing the financial assistance grant that is required from the Commonwealth. Н 43.
+That NIRC continue to levy rates on rateable assessments using a combination of a base charge and a rate in the dollar. Н Revenue Raising Ability & Sustainability 44.
+That NIRC consider the benefits and costs of requesting fresh valuations to be undertaken to ensure that land valuations appropriately reflect easements and other encumbrances (including useability) based on a combination of desktop analysis and on-ground assessment of land parcels.
+M 45.
 That NIRC consider phasing in increases in the sewerage charge to more appropriate levels to ensure increased scheme cost recovery. М 46.
-That NIRC continue to apply a waste (import) levy to help fund waste management activities. н
+That NIRC continue to apply a waste (import) levy to help fund waste management activities. Н